From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Fair lending

-A set of regulations that govern the extension of credit to an individual or a business such that it is proven to be free of bias or discrimination on the basis of race, gender, sex, or other protected categories.
-The primary legislation that governs fair lending and credit in the U.S. includes the Fair Housing Act and Consumer Credit Protection Act of 1968, the Fair Credit Reporting Act of 1970, the Equal Credit Opportunity Act of 1974, and the Fair and Accurate Credit Transactions Act of 2003.
+Fair lending refers to a set of laws and regulations that govern the extension of credit to an individual or a business such that it is proven to be free of bias or discrimination on the basis of race, gender, sex, or other protected categories.
+Federal legislation governing fair lending and credit in the U.S. includes the Fair Housing Act and the Equal Credit Opportunity Act of 1974.

 Feature engineering